microsoft/purview-data-governance-masterclass/Lab-02 - Designing the Data Map.md

 - Role Assignments: Collections support role assignments, allowing you to manage access and permissions at a granular level.
 These roles could include Domain admins, Collection admins, Data curators, and more.
 - Resource Management: Resources (data sources, scans, assets) associated with a collection are automatically included when the collection is identified.
 Depending on the assigned permissions, these resources can be viewed, edited, or deleted.
 - Movement of Resources: Collections allow for movement of registered sources between them and also let you add assets.
 - Inheritance: In Purview, permissions are inherited automatically from the parent collection to its sub collections.
-This inheritance can be restricted if needed.
+This inheritance is enabled by default and can be restricted/disabled as needed.

-Remember that, to manage collections, one needs to be at least a Domain Admin or Collection Admin within the Microsoft Purview governance portal.
+Remember, to manage collections, one needs to be at least a Domain Admin or Collection Admin within the Microsoft Purview governance portal.

 ### Exercise: Create Domains and Collections

-**🫂 Team Activity:** [5 minutes] As a group, identify whether there is a need to create multiple platform domains in Purview?
-These allow you to separate data sources into isolated domains such as dev/prod.
+**🫂 Team Activity:** [5 minutes] As a group, identify whether there is a need to create multiple platform domains in Purview (limit is 4)?
+These allow you to separate data sources into isolated domains or merge existing (classic) Azure Purview accounts into one.

 - Is there a requirement to create a dev/prod type of setup (bearing in mind that a data source can only be registered in one place at a time)?
 - Can you use one platform domain (prod) and rely on the ability to change the status of non-curated assets instead of doing so in multiple domains?
 - Does your organization have parent/child company setups where you need to consider how to represent the child company under the same Purview Data Map?

+> **Does your tenant fall into any of these categories?** Government, Health Department, Education?
+If so, you may need to be guided by your Microsoft contact or partner regarding the optimal setup, given only 4 custom domains can be created.

 **✍️ Do in Purview:** [5 minutes] Navigate to the Data Map and create a new platform/technical domain if required.
 If not required, continue on.. you will be working inside the default domain.